 Example.
-Rose Co. is an employer with a calendar tax year that filed its timely income tax return on April 15, 2020.
+Rose Co. is an employer with a calendar tax year that filed its timely income tax return on April 15, 2021.
 Rose Co. elected to take the qualified small business payroll tax credit for increasing research activities on Form 6765.
-The third quarter of 2020 is the first quarter that begins after Rose Co. filed the income tax return making the payroll tax credit election.
-Therefore, the payroll tax credit applies against Rose Co.'s share of social security tax on wages paid to employees in the third quarter of 2020.
+The third quarter of 2021 is the first quarter that begins after Rose Co. filed the income tax return making the payroll tax credit election.
+Therefore, the payroll tax credit applies against Rose Co.'s share of social security tax on wages paid to employees in the third quarter of 2021.
 Rose Co. is a semiweekly schedule depositor.
-Rose Co. completes Schedule B (Form 941) by reducing the amount of liability entered for the first payroll payment in the third quarter of 2020 that includes wages subject to social security tax by the lesser of (1) its share of social security tax on the wages, or (2) the available payroll tax credit.
+Rose Co. completes Schedule B (Form 941) by reducing the amount of liability entered for the first payroll payment in the third quarter of 2021 that includes wages subject to social security tax by the lesser of (1) its share of social security tax on the wages, or (2) the available payroll tax credit.
 If the payroll tax credit elected is more than Rose Co.'s share of social security tax on the first payroll payment of the quarter, the excess payroll tax credit would be carried forward to succeeding payroll payments in the third quarter until it is used.
 If the amount of the payroll tax credit exceeds Rose Co.'s share of social security tax on wages paid to its employees in the third quarter, the excess credit would be treated as a payroll tax credit against its share of social security tax on wages paid in the fourth quarter.
-If the amount of the payroll tax credit remaining exceeded Rose Co.'s share of social security tax on wages paid in the fourth quarter, it could be carried forward and treated as a payroll tax credit for the first quarter of 2021.
+If the amount of the payroll tax credit remaining exceeded Rose Co.'s share of social security tax on wages paid in the fourth quarter, it could be carried forward and treated as a payroll tax credit for the first quarter

 Nonrefundable portion of credit for qualified sick and family leave wages (line 11b).
-The nonrefundable portion of the credit for qualified sick and family leave wages applies to the employer share of social security tax on wages paid in the quarter that is remaining after it is reduced by any credit claimed on Form 941, line 11a, for the qualified small business payroll tax credit for increasing research activities, and/or any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans.
-In completing line 16 or Schedule B (Form 941), you take into account the credit for sick and family leave wages (including the qualified health plan expenses and employer share of Medicare tax allocable to those wages) against the liability for the employer share of social security tax starting with the first payroll payment of the guarter that includes payments of wages subject to social security tax to your employees.
-The credit may be taken to the extent of the employer share of social security tax on wages associated with the first payroll payment, and then to the extent of the employer share of social security tax associated with succeeding payroll payments in the quarter until the credit is used.
-Don't reduce your monthly tax liability reported on line 16 or your daily tax liability reported on Schedule B (Form 941) below zero.
-Consistent with the entries on line 16 or Schedule B (Form 941), the nonrefundable portion of the credit for qualified sick and family leave wages should be taken into account in making deposits of employment tax.
+The nonrefundable portion of the credit for qualified sick and family leave wages is limited to the employer share of social security tax on wages paid in the quarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11a, for the qualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans; and/or any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations.
+In completing line 16 or Schedule B (Form 941), you take into account the entire quarter's nonrefundable portion of the credit for sick and family leave wages (including the qualified health plan expenses and employer share of Medicare tax allocable to those wages) against the liability for the first payroll payment of the quarter, but not below zero.
+Then reduce the liability for each successive payroll payment in the quarter until the nonrefundable portion of the credit is used.
 Any credit for qualified sick and family leave wages that is remaining at the end of the quarter because it exceeds the employer share of social security tax for the quarter is claimed on line 13c as a refundable credit.
 The refundable portion of the credit doesn't reduce the liability reported on line 16 or Schedule B (Form 941).